Víctor Joy Way: Judicial trials, conviction and release

 An ardent supporter of Alberto Fujimori.
 After the resignation of President Fujimori in late-2000, Joy Way, as well as many other public supporters and members of his government, faced judicial trials due to their participation in several notorious corruption cases.
 On November 26, 2007, Joy Way was additionally found guilty of having participated in the overthrow of Constitutional rule that took place in 1992 and was sentenced to jail by the Supreme Court of Peru.
 After a lengthy process, he was finally sentenced for tax evasion referring to his savings accounts in Switzerland.
 After seven years of effective jail, he was released in September 2008.
 He continues to live and operate as an international consultant in Peru.

+In subsequent proceedings concerning the same funds, on 2 March 2020 the First National Transitional Superior Criminal Chamber Specialized in Organized Crime acquitted Joy Way and his co-defendant of the money-laundering charges.
+The court concluded, on the basis of the evidence examined in those proceedings, that the funds at issue were of lawful origin.
+On 26 April 2024, the Transitional Criminal Chamber of the Supreme Court of Justice of Peru declared inadmissible the appeal for annulment filed against the acquittal by the Specialized Public Prosecutor's Office for Money Laundering.
+The case was subsequently returned to the court of origin, and on 31 January 2025 the Transitional Supraprovincial Criminal Court ordered the proceedings definitively closed and archived.